Meet AFAR Staff Member and Archaeologist, Stan Guenter

 Q: As an archaeologist, how do you think working on a project like AFAR as a teen would have impacted your path?
 It would have been a kick-start for me.
 In high school I read a book that changed my life called

 A Forest of Kings, by Linda Schele and David Freidel.
-I was 7 at the time.
-It wasn’t until I was 22 that I went on to do actual archeology.
+I was 17 at the time.
+It wasn’t until I was 22 that I began doing actual archeology.
 AFAR takes people at an impressionable age and allows you to figure out if this is your future path.
 It provides exposure to different cultures and they get to see how cultures have changed through time.
-AFAR makes better world citizens of these kids who get to travel and learn about societies before them.
+AFAR makes better world citizens of these kids who get to travel and learn about other societies, both in terms of space and time.

 Q: If you had to pick one non-essential item to pack for a project, what would it be?
 Definitely a handkerchief.
 I use them as protection from bugs… to swat flies… tie to pants if belt breaks.